1,000+ Opportunities

 General Funding Guidelines Capacity Building Grant Program Strategic Restructuring Initiative Professional Development Scholarships Dyson Foundation Board of Directors Approve New Grants – December 2025 December 10, 2025 Continue reading "Dyson Foundation Board of Directors Approve New Grants – December 2025"» Dyson Foundation Board of Directors Approve New Grants – September 2025 September 12, 2025 Continue reading "Dyson Foundation Board of Directors Approve New Grants – September 2025"» Results from LaPiana Consulting’s Restructuring Survey September 11, 2025 Continue reading "Results from LaPiana Consulting’s Restructuring Survey"» Connect with us on LinkedIn»

-Based on current listing details, eligibility includes: Mid-Hudson Valley 501(c)(3) nonprofit organizations with annual operating budgets of $20 million or less exploring formal relationships between organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Mid-Hudson Valley 501(c)(3) nonprofit organizations with annual operating budgets of $20 million or less exploring formal relationships between organizations.
+Confirm the full requirements in the official notice before applying.